Each team member in an Extended Learning Opportunity plays an integral part of its success. The general roles of each in an ELO Team are:

-- Evaluate student’s ELO specific work (reflection journals and essay, research, product, presentation), provide guidance on portfolio development, attend the final presentation, and approve the final grade.
+- Evaluate student’s ELO specific work, provide guidance on evidence development, attend the final presentation, and sign of on the achieved proficiency.

 - In the event that the ELO is not completed, organize exit interviews with Community Mentor, Cooperating Teacher(s), and, if applicable, the Special Education Case Manager.

-Cooperating Teacher(s) – The Cooperating Teacher(s) work with the student to determine the course level indicators for the ELO experience, helps the student develop a plan for how learning will be recorded and demonstrated, and decides what credit has been earned based on the student’s demonstration of mastery of the indicators.
+Cooperating Teacher(s) – The Cooperating Teacher(s) may work with the student to determine the indicators for the ELO experience.
+The may also help the student develop a plan for how learning will be recorded and demonstrated.
+At minimum, the Cooperating Teacher decides what level of proficiency has been demonstrated.
 The Cooperating Teacher(s) may have a mentoring role also, checking in with the student to review formative assessment activities such as research and reflection, encouraging and praising success, and/or benchmarking what has been accomplished and what has yet to be learned.
 In some cases, the Cooperating Teacher(s) may share the mentoring role with another educator, a Community Mentor, or an ELO Coordinator.

 The responsibilities of the Cooperating Teacher(s) are:

 - If necessary, collaborate with student and ELO Coordinator to identify indicators as well as brainstorm potential opportunities for the student to develop evidence;